-Creatives on Campus is a mentorship, lifestyle brand, and job placement program for emerging college students, drop-outs, and recent graduates.
+ABOUT: Creatives on Campus is a co-operative learning community and lifestyle program for emerging college students, drop-outs, and recent graduates.

-OUR MISSION is to foster creative community among multi-level students around the world, beginning at the top-level downward.
+OUR MISSION to foster creative community among multi-level students around the world, beginning with adult-learners.

-OUR VISION is to cultivate well-rounded, pioneering innovators into the future workforce through creative and dynamic programming efforts.
+OUR VISION: to cultivate well-rounded, pioneering innovators into the future workforce through creative and dynamic programming efforts.

 Making Room for Creatives on Campus Winter Meet-Up.